-Save in exceptional circumstances, during the running of a rally, the Chief Medical Officer remains at rally control in order to facilitate dialogue and collaboration with the Clerk of the Course in the event of an accident.
-He may be replaced temporarily by an assistant whose name must appear in the Supplementary Regulations of the rally concerned.
+Save in exceptional circumstances, during the running of a competition, the Chief Medical Officer remains at rally control in order to facilitate dialogue and collaboration with the Clerk of the Course in the event of an accident.
+He may be replaced temporarily by his deputy.
 In all cases, it should be possible to contact him.

-The organisers are obliged to provide him with all the material and administrative means necessary for the performance of his duties.
-Before the rally:
+Before the competition: